The Fig Tree, and The Pure Existential Panic You Face In Your 20's

 I want spontaneity as much as I want security.
 I want to travel, go on crazy nights out, and dance bare-foot at 5am - and I also want to put down my roots, focus on my health and work hard so that I can actually have savings.
 I want to see incredible places, and I very much - and always will - chase all of the wonder in the world and all of the things I used to lie awake dreaming about as a child.
 It’s okay to want it all, but it’s also nice, and soothing, to be happy with what you have.
 In other words, to not sit there, paralysed, starving underneath the fig tree.

-You simply can’t travel the world/ace your career/say yes to everything/buy a house/be single/get married/go on an adventure every single day etc etc etc all at once, all the time.
+You simply can’t travel the world/ace your career/say yes to everything/buy a house/be single/get married/go on a wild adventure every single day etc etc etc all at once, all the time.
 Because oh my god, is that even possible?
 Does any person - excluding hyper-attractive travel influencers - have the money, time, or mental capacity?

 Plus, since when did we decide that living a nice life is boring?
 Have we really all got it that good, that we forget that safety and security are what people die for?